sprollucy/Sweatbot-Beta/README.md

 - Added moderator toggles for these 2 new commands as well
 - Added gambling command, allowing users a chance to make more bits without spending.
 Use !sbgamble {amount}

-1.0.0.73-alpha
-- Fixed bug with toggling on or off sweatbot by chat command
-- Added bonus for following
-- Added bonus for subscribing
-- Switched ui to dark mode
-- Added connection status indicator
-- Added toggle for !bitcost command
-- Added economy tracking to quickly see how many bits are available for user.
-Updates every 15 seconds
-- Fixed crash when connecting and disconnecting quickly
-- Added !sendkey.
-Chat can now send individual keypresses.
-Set the cost and how long for it to hold the button in Command Menu.
-Example "!sendkey A" will press the button A